TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 # The Art of Embracing Failures in Serverless Architectures

+An engaging talk about handling failures.
+Goes back to fundamentals but also includes specific, actionable advice.

 * [YouTube](https://youtu.be/hSkElcxjdfs)
-* Engaging talk about handling failures.
-Goes back to fundamentals but also includes specific, actionable advice.
 * Serverless architectures are still computers connected by a network underneath.
 All the same failure modes still exist, but manifest in different ways.
-* Fundamental way of handling failures in distributed systems are timeouts and retries
+* The fundamental ways of handling failures in distributed systems are timeouts and retries
 * Example: Data -> Kinesis -> Lambda.
 Retry logic built into SDK.
 * Retries are fundamentally selfish.
 My call is more important than anything else.
 * Retries can cause cascading failures, especially if failure because system is close to capacity
 * SDK retries only "retryable" failures, up to 3 times, with exponential backoff.
-* Request across a network can fail with no why of knowing whether request or response was lost.
+* Request across a network can fail with no way of knowing whether request or response was lost.
 Timeout after which you assume request has failed.
 * Original JS SDK default timeout is two minutes!
 Latest version is infinite!!
 * Make sure you configure appropriate timeout.
 Choosing right value is difficult.
 * Timeout that's too short can lead to retry storm